ju-utsu/orbs.cure-demo/README.md

 **OrbsXR** — a lightweight browser-based AR + VR game built with **A-Frame** and **WebXR**.
 Players collect glowing orbs and avoid danger objects using only gaze — perfect for Amplifying your concentration, focus and reflexes!

+Orbs.cure isn't just a game.
+It's a tool aimed to find your obscure skills.

 > Demo / Repo: https://github.com/ju-utsu/orbs.cure-demo
 > (https://ju-utsu.github.io/orbs.cure-demo/)